kasem545/discord-media-bot/README.md

 This Discord bot simplifies the process of sharing media files within Discord servers, promoting collaboration and communication among users.
 With its user-friendly interface and robust functionality, it serves as a valuable asset for communities seeking to exchange media content seamlessly.

-**Note:** Add local videos to the appropriate directories in the repository before running the bot.

 Feel free to customize and expand upon this description based on your specific bot functionalities and use cases!